 You can use the residential property buyer tool to find out the taxes and duties you may need to pay, as well as exemptions and grants that you are entitled to receive.

 When you buy a property in NSW, you must complete a purchaser/transferee declaration.
+Note: New interactive form with declaration tick boxes in place of statutory declaration.

 Transfer duty is payable in NSW when you buy a home, including: